abz2489/Marvel-Quiz/README.md

 [Comic Style Border](https://codepen.io/mp/pen/kBEeKw) was used to for the border to all containers.

 [Comic Style Buttons](https://codemyui.com/comic-book-inspired-dotted-background-text-with-a-dark-shadow-background/) was the source of inspiration and method behind the buttons.

+[Hover effects media query](https://medium.com/@mezoistvan/finally-a-css-only-solution-to-hover-on-touchscreens-c498af39c31c) code was used to alter the hover effects to not affect touch screen displays.

 ## **Acknowledgments**
 Cohort facilitator Iris Smok for all her help and support with out cohort.